 leave for every calendar month of employment

 The employee who under his continuous employment with the same employer performed work for this employer for at least 60 days in one calendar year is entitled to leave per such calendar year, or to its proportional part in the case that his employment did not last continuously for the entire calendar year.
+Every day on which the employee worked the major part of his shift is regarded as the day on which work was done; parts of one shift falling on two days are not regarded as two days on which work was done.
+For the purpose of leave, the time for which an employee did not work due to important personal obstacles shall not be considered as the performance of work.

 If an employee is granted leave in several parts, at least one part must be at least 2 weeks in total, unless the employee and the employer agree on a different length of the leave taken.